 - Reduce ordering, invoicing and shipping error rates

 - Eliminate manual processes for gathering data from suppliers

 - Reduction in data management time and distribution costs

-- Bring new products to market quickly and efficiently
+- Bring new products to market quickly and efficiently.

-In order to exchange product data on the GDSN, trading partners must join a data pool that has been tested and certified to meet GS1 global standards for data synchronization.
-These GS1 standards allow data pools to interoperate with each other in order to synchronize item and price information between buyers and suppliers around the world.
+In order to exchange product data on the GDSN, trading partners must join a data pool that has been tested and certified to meet GS1 global standards for data synchronisation.
+These GS1 standards allow data pools to interoperate with each other in order to synchronise item and price information between buyers and suppliers around the world.
 Data can be exchanged easily because the GS1 standards define a common language for:

 - File exchange using GS1 XML schemas

 - Product attribution using a global data dictionary – the “Participants Dictionary”